-- 101 Elite Men: To create and maintain high standards in the life of a man. - African American Alliance: To promote cultural awareness to all students
+- 101 Elite Men: To create and maintain high standards in the life of a man. - American Muscle Fitness Club: To create an environment where students and faculty at Troy University can engage in physical activities to enhance their physical and mental being.

-- American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct. - American Muscle Fitness Club: Is to promote and create an environment where students at Tory University. - Badminton Club: To crate chances for Troy students to learn, practice, and enjoy playing badminton. - Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Children Literature reading Council: Provide opportunities for children in the local community to read and understand the importance of reading. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential. - College of Ilium: Recreate the Arts and Skills of Pre 17th century Europe. - Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - French Club: We strive to get other students interested and involved in the learning and education of French culture and language. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Humans versus Zombies: To provide service that promotes teamwork, leadership, friendship, and personal growth. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life. - International Bilingual Association: Provide a multilingual environment for bilingual students and faculty members.
+- American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct. - Anime and Manga Enthusiasts: To identify updates in Anime and Manga community. - Blacks Exceeding: To create cohesion among African American students, Troy University faculty and the Troy Community. - Campus Cursive at Troy University: To provide opportunities for students and staff to write notes of encouragement and love to strangers. - Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Cinematography Society: To provide a forum whereby Troy students who are interested in film. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential. - College of Ilium: Recreate the Arts and Skills of Pre 17th century Europe. - Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - Creative Writing Guild: To provide space where students who are interested in creative writing can meet to share their previous and current works, receive beneficial suggestions and critiques, and learn how to get published. - Future Child Advocates of Troy: Members seek to raise awareness on the issues of bullying, child neglect, and child abuse by being involved in on and off campus activism. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Home School Club: To provide a homeschooler a friendly environment at Troy University. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life.